 4. Caspersen Beach

-Caspersen Beach, at the end of the Venetian Waterway Park walking trail, is one of the best beaches to visit in Venice.
+Caspersen Beach, at the south end of the Venetian Waterway Park trail, is easily one of my favorite beaches in Venice.

 5. Venice Museum and Archives

-If you’re interested in learning more about the city’s history, then take a trip to the Venice Museum and Archives.
+If you’re interested in learning more about the city’s history, take a trip to the Venice Museum and Archives.
 On the Cultural Campus that includes the municipal library, art center and community center, the museum building dates back to 1927.